-For the latest information or any amendments to this material, please contact us or visit our website: www.papaa.org.
+For the latest information or any amendments to this material, please contact us or visit our website: www. papaa.org.
 The site contains information on treatments and includes patient experiences and case histories.

 Original text written by Professor Neil McHugh, consultant rheumatologist, Royal National Hospital for Rheumatic Diseases, Bath, UK, in August 1996.
 Reviewed/revised September 1997, May 1998, March 2002, July 2004, July 2007, November 2007, March 2010 and July 2011.

-Reviewed and revised by Dr William Tillett, consultant rheumatologist and Lead for Biological Therapies, Royal National Hospital for Rheumatic Diseases, Bath, UK, October 2013, February 2016, February 2018 and October 2020.
+This edition reviewed and revised by Dr William Tillett, consultant rheumatologist and Lead for Biological Therapies, Royal National Hospital for Rheumatic Diseases, Bath, UK, October 2013, February 2016, February 2018 and October 2020.
 Minor revisions by the PAPAA editorial team based on lay input and user feedback November 2022.
-This edition reviewed and revised by Dr William Tillett, consultant rheumatologist and Lead for Biological Therapies, Royal National Hospital for Rheumatic Diseases, Bath and Dr James Kimpton